mschot/expressjs-upload-example/README.md

 An Express.js API for uploading and verifying CSV files with names and emails.
 Performs asynchronous email validation with concurrency limiting and stores upload status in Redis.
 Containerised with Docker.

 ## Considerations
-- Although not mentioned in requirements, names are being checked to see if the exist, further validation could be added depending on requirements
+- Although not mentioned in requirements, names are being checked to see if they exist, further validation could be added depending on requirements.
-- Streaming of CSV happens twice to count the total rows before processing because example status response showed requirement for percentage completed.
-We could change this to not be aware of total rows and simply show completed rows, if this would be enough for requirements to avoid streaming the file twice.
+- Streaming of CSV happens twice to count the total rows before processing, because the example status response showed a requirement for the percentage completed.
+We could change this to not be aware of the total rows and simply show completed rows, if this would be enough to meet requirements.
-- Changed the mockValidateEmail to use setTimeout from nodes built in timers/promises to follow consistent async/await pattern.
+- Changed the mockValidateEmail to use setTimeout from nodes built in timers/promises package to follow consistent async/await pattern.
 - Used vitest instead of jest for more stable ES module support

 ## Features